Vaneck Oil Refiners Etf Profile

 VanEck Oil Target Price Odds Analysis

-Proceeding from a normal probability distribution, the odds of VanEck Oil jumping above the current price in 90 days from now is roughly 2.87%.
+Proceeding from a normal probability distribution, the odds of VanEck Oil jumping above the current price in 90 days from now is about 14.67%.
 The VanEck Oil Refiners probability density function shows the probability of VanEck Oil etf to fall within a particular range of prices over 90 days.
-Given the investment horizon of 90 days VanEck Oil Refiners has a beta of -0.0285 suggesting as returns on benchmark increase, returns on holding VanEck Oil are expected to decrease at a much lower rate.
-During the bear market, however, VanEck Oil Refiners is likely to outperform the market.
-Additionally, vanEck Oil Refiners has an alpha of 0.1517, implying that it can generate a 0.15 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).
+Given the investment horizon of 90 days VanEck Oil has a beta of 0.8733 suggesting VanEck Oil Refiners market returns are very sensitive to returns on the market.
+As the market goes up or down, VanEck Oil is expected to follow.
+Additionally, vanEck Oil Refiners has an alpha of 0.1364, implying that it can generate a 0.14 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).

-Based on a normal probability distribution, the odds of VanEck Oil to move above the current price in 90 days from now is roughly 2.87 (This VanEck Oil Refiners probability density function shows the probability of VanEck Etf to fall within a particular range of prices over 90 days) .
+Based on a normal probability distribution, the odds of VanEck Oil to move above the current price in 90 days from now is about 14.67 (This VanEck Oil Refiners probability density function shows the probability of VanEck Etf to fall within a particular range of prices over 90 days) .

 VanEck Oil Refiners Risk Profiles